Mother’s Day Devotions for Every Season of Motherhood

 Reflecting on Scripture together as the day unfolds

-The Scriptures paint a picture of God’s care and the noble work of nurturing life.
+Scripture shows God’s care and the noble work of nurturing life.
 We remember that wisdom, kindness, and perseverance are formed over time, like a vine that bears fruit in due season.
-Let these verses be companions today, not yardsticks—promises of presence more than pressure to perform.
+Let these verses be companions today, not yardsticks—promises of presence more than pressure to perform, found in our Bible Verses for Mother’s Day

 “She opens her mouth with wisdom, and the teaching of kindness is on her tongue.”– Proverbs 31:26 (ESV)